owenjs/formable/apps/docs/docs/form-elements/native-elements/select.md

 # Select

-You bet native selects are easy.
+You bet native selects are easy

 ```tsx
 import { FormElement } from "@formatomus/core";